 - Chopped Southwestern Salad (omit chicken and cheese)

-- Creamy Crunchy Avocado Chicken Salad (sub your favorite veggie for chicken)
+- Creamy Crunchy Avocado Chicken Salad (sub tofu or your favorite veggie for chicken)

-- Crunchy Kale Salad (omit crisps and use a fast-friendly dressing)
+- Crunchy Kale Salad (omit crisps and use a fast-friendly salad dressing)

 - Dark Chocolate Chai Baked Oatmeal (omit maple syrup)